Robots.txt Optimization: The Technical SEO Guide

 for Security:robots.txt

 is not a security measure.
 While it can prevent search engines from crawling sensitive areas, it doesn't stop determined individuals from accessing them directly.
 Sensitive data should be protected with proper authentication and access controls.Conflicting Directives: Inconsistent or conflicting rules can confuse search engine crawlers, leading to unpredictable behavior.
-For example, avoid having both a broad
+For example, avoid having a broad

 Disallow: /